Pursuing IVF fertility treatments? 5 critical questions to ask your IVF lab

 In IVF labs, cultured embryos are stored in incubators, as mentioned above.
 Embryos, eggs, and sperm not being used immediately are frozen using vitrification and stored in liquid nitrogen tanks.

-The best IVF labs use liquid nitrogen tanks that are vacuum insulated, not powered by electricity, and monitored 24/7.
+The best IVF labs use liquid nitrogen tanks that are vacuum-insulated, not powered by electricity, and monitored 24/7.
 The tanks are kept at a temperature of -196°C, which allows for safe, long-time storage, and are placed in a secure lab space.

 Liquid nitrogen